BedrockFrontiers/social-app/algorithms/recommendations.md

 To ensure high-quality recommendations, the algorithm evaluates a set of signals.
 Each signal is assigned a specific weight, which contributes to the final recommendation score of each post.
 Below is a breakdown of the key signals:

 ### 1. **Direct User Engagement (50%)**
-   - Tweets that the user has directly interacted with receive the highest priority.
+   - Posts that the user has directly interacted with receive the highest priority.
-   - Engagement types include likes, retweets, replies, and shares.
+   - Engagement types include likes, reposts, replies, and shares.
    - **Formula:**
      $Direct Engagement Score$ = $InteractionType$ $\times 0.5$